andres-garcia-alves/electronics-vibratory-tumbler/README.md

 # Vibratory-Tumbler

-Arduino code for a time-controlled vibratory tumbler.
+Arduino code for a time-controlled vibratory tumbler (work-in-progress).

 &nbsp;